oracle-livelabs/database/23cfree/json-mongo/json-mongo.md

     $ <copy>curl -s https://objectstorage.us-ashburn-1.oraclecloud.com/n/c4u04/b/moviestream_gold/o/movie/movies.json | mongoimport --collection movies --drop --tlsInsecure --uri $URI
     </copy>
     ```
-    _If you have an error connecting to the host, see Lab 1 and repeat the commands to connect.
-You do not need to change the password._
     ![Populate the database](images/populate-mongo-db.png " ")

 3. Now with the URI set and the Mongo tools installed and the data inserted, we can connect to Mongo Shell.
 Run the command below to connect.